kin-labs/kin-developer-docs-old/docs/essentials/kin-rewards-engine/index.md

 1. Sum of all active user balances divided by the number of active users
 2. 100,000 \* number of active users (Effectively caps the amount of eligible `AUB`)

-And where `ecosystem_aub` is the sum total of eligible `AUB` for all apps participating in the [KRE](/docs/the-kre-explained/).
+And where `ecosystem_aub` is the sum total of eligible `AUB` for all apps participating in the [KRE](/essentials/kin-rewards-engine/).

 ## How We Reduce Gaming and Prevent Monopolies

-To be eligible to participate in the [KRE](/docs/the-kre-explained/), apps must first build a functioning integration on the Testnet and then [apply for an AppIndex](/docs/app-registration/#register) in our Kin [developer portal](/docs/developer-portal/).
+To be eligible to participate in the [KRE](/essentials/kin-rewards-engine/), apps must first build a functioning integration on the Testnet and then [apply for an AppIndex](/docs/app-registration/#register) in our Kin [developer portal](/docs/developer-portal/).
 By having a valid [AppIndex](/docs/app-registration/#register), we are able to verify ecosystem apps’ Kin based transactions and user balances.

-Apps are regularly audited, manually and programmatically (via transaction data), to ensure they are creating positive user experiences, are improving the overall Kin ecosystem, and are meeting our [Spend Checklist](/docs/transaction-guide/#spend-checklist), [Developer Terms](https://kin.org/kin-developer-terms/), and [Terms of Use](https://kin.org/terms-and-conditions/) to remain eligible to receive rewards from the [KRE](/docs/the-kre-explained/).
+Apps are regularly audited, manually and programmatically (via transaction data), to ensure they are creating positive user experiences, are improving the overall Kin ecosystem, and are meeting our [Spend Checklist](/docs/transaction-guide/#spend-checklist), [Developer Terms](https://kin.org/kin-developer-terms/), and [Terms of Use](https://kin.org/terms-and-conditions/) to remain eligible to receive rewards from the [KRE](/essentials/kin-rewards-engine/).

-In order to prevent monopolies, no app ([AppIndex](/docs/app-registration/#register)) will receive more than 66.67% of the `Daily Payout`.
+In order to prevent monopolies, no App ([AppIndex](/docs/app-registration/#register)) will receive more than 66.67% of the `Daily Payout`.
 Furthermore, any developer that would have received more than 50% of the `Daily Payout` will have their portion of the `Daily Payout` adjusted.

 No two apps ([AppIndexes](/docs/app-registration/)) will receive more than 90% of the `Daily Payout` and residual payouts will be redistributed proportionally to remaining developers ([AppIndexes](/docs/app-registration/)).

 See below for a detailed example of how the “[Monopoly Clause](https://github.com/kinecosystem/rewards-engine/blob/master/current-KRE.md#monopoly-clause)” is calculated.

-Let `s_1, s_2, …, s_n` be the [KRE](/docs/the-kre-explained/) payout shares ordered by payout proportion in descending order before invoking the [monopoly clause](https://github.com/kinecosystem/rewards-engine/blob/master/current-KRE.md#monopoly-clause).
+Let `s_1, s_2, …, s_n` be the [KRE](/essentials/kin-rewards-engine/) payout shares ordered by payout proportion in descending order before invoking the [monopoly clause](https://github.com/kinecosystem/rewards-engine/blob/master/current-KRE.md#monopoly-clause).

 ```
 If (s_1 + s_2  > 0.90) or (s_1 > 0.5):